History of QPP

 Queensland Positive People has proudly represented people living with HIV since 1989.
 We have come a long way since we sat under the auspice of the (then) Queensland AIDS Council (QuAC).

 QPP incorporated late in 2003 and became an independent organisation, receiving our first funding grant in 2004 after being awarded the Queensland Health tender for the HIV Positive Education and Support Program.
 With this funding we were able to establish new staff positions including the General Manager (full-time), Organisational Support Officer (part-time) and the Finance & Payroll Officer (part-time).
 This same year also saw us move into new premises, from the Allen Street Centre, to Vulture Street, South Brisbane.
-Our new premises can best be described as ‘challenging’ – with the air conditioning system collapsing through the ceiling on more than one occasion.
+These new premises can best be described as ‘challenging’ – with the air conditioning system collapsing through the ceiling on more than one occasion.

 With increasing demand for our services, 2005 was a year of enthusiastic growth for QPP that included a few significant events such as: